The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone: Applications

 where $\sigma_c$ is a characteristic resilience size for stochastic gradient perturbations.
 For HMC in this application, $\sigma_c^2 = 0.012$, whereas for ray tracing, $\sigma_c^2 = 3.2$, more than 250$\times$ larger.
 This conclusion becomes even stronger as the step size is reduced.
 For HMC, the characteristic perturbation resilience size scales as $\sigma_c\propto 1/\sqrt{\Delta\phi}$, whereas for ray tracing, it scales as $\sigma_c \propto 1/\Delta\phi$ (Fig.\ \ref{f:sto_gradient_median}).
 Given that the expected variance $\sigma_\mathrm{sto}^2$ will scale as $\mathcal{O}(B^{-1})$, with $B$ the mini-batch size, the total compute time will be independent of batch size $B$ for HMC (i.e., $\mathcal{O}(1)$): decreasing the mini-batch size by a factor of 100 requires decreasing the step size by a factor of 100, for no overall computational gain.
 However, for ray tracing, the total compute time will scale as $\mathcal{O}(\sqrt{B})$: decreasing the mini-batch size by a factor of 100 would only require a factor 10 smaller step size, yielding the same effective sampling size with 10x less computational cost.
 Hence, ray tracing benefits from smaller mini-batch sizes (analogous to improved performance for stochastic gradient descent methods), whereas HMC does not.

 We can understand the relative noise resilience intuitively.
 For both ray tracing and HMC, taking smaller steps (i.e., more steps for a given trajectory length) will reduce the effective gradient noise per unit distance traveled.
 However, as mentioned in Section \ref{s:stochastic}, using stochastic gradients will heat the velocity component for HMC at every step \citep{Chen14}, boosting the trajectory to higher energies (i.e., lower likelihoods).
 Hence, for HMC, larger step counts will partially cancel the improvement from lower average gradient noise per unit distance traveled.
-In contrast, the kinetic energy of the ray tracing path is fixed, so a longer trajectory simply means better averaging over the stochastic directions of the gradients, with no memory for previous heating, and no need for a diffusion term tailored to the network and loss function \citep[as in][]{Chen14}.
+In contrast, the kinetic energy of the ray tracing path is fixed, so a longer trajectory simply means better averaging over the stochastic directions of the gradients, with no memory for previous heating.